Mental Health and Wellbeing

 The Architects Journal’s recent ‘Life in Practice’ survey painted a worrying picture of the state of the architecture profession.
 The report revealed that architects regularly struggle with heavy workloads, long hours and maintaining their own mental health.

 Everyone at LSI now has the opportunity to attend a series of sessions run by Mind.
 These sessions are designed to provide strategies and mechanisms to keep us well and resilient.
-Likewise, every employee has the opportunity to attend coaching and mentoring sessions which focus on coaching, mentoring and giving and receiving feedback.
+Likewise, every employee has the opportunity to attend sessions with CAKE Personal Development which focus on coaching, mentoring and giving and receiving feedback.

 We are also in the process of increasing the number of breakout spaces in our office environment to encourage people to step away from their desks.